House sitting & Covid – Tips for safe handovers

 - UK Government Covid Advisories - Including Travel

-While we are seeing some countries open their borders to travellers from regions where the virus is under control, it’s still our view that domestic house sits in your home country are the best and safest option, at least for the time being.
+While we have seen some countries open their borders to travellers from regions where the virus is under control, it’s still our view that domestic house sits in your home country are the best and safest option, at least for the time being.
 In some locations, you may find even this isn't currently possible.

 If you need to cancel a sit organized before pandemic